- Things to Know

 - A hematoma is a collection of blood outside of a blood vessel.

-- Symptoms of hematomas depend upon their location and whether adjacent structures are affected by the inflammation and swelling associated with the bleeding.
+- Symptoms of hematomas depend upon their location and whether adjacent structures are affected by the inflammation and swelling associated with the bleeding and may include

 - Treatment of a hematoma depends upon which organ or body tissue is affected.

 - Superficial hematomas of the skin and soft tissue, such as muscle, may be treated with rest, ice, compression, and elevation (RICE).
 Heat may also be considered.